huggingface/blog/winning-aimo-progress-prize.md

 Following the initial success of Numina at winning the AIMO 2024 progress prize, we now aim to pursue our mission of fostering the development of artificial and human intelligence in the field of mathematics.
 You can visit our website to know more about our projects and please always feel free to drop us a note at [**contact@projectnumina.ai**](mailto:contact@projectnumina.ai).

-Numina, like mathematics, is meant to be open for talents and supporters from all around the world willing to bring mathematics further with AI!
+Numina, like mathematics, is meant to be open to talents and supporters from all around the world who are willing to bring mathematics further with AI!

 ## Acknowledgements

 We thank Thomas Wolf and Leandro von Werra for enabling the Numina and Hugging Face collaboration.
-We also thank Hugo Larcher for his help with making the GPUs go brrrr on the Hugging Face cluster and Colin Raffel for his advice on model merging methods.
+We also thank Hugo Larcher for helping make the GPUs go brrrr on the Hugging Face cluster and Colin Raffel for his advice on model merging methods.

 We also wanted to express our gratitude to [**Mistral.ai**](http://Mistral.aihttps://mistral.ai/fr/), [**General Catalyst**](https://www.generalcatalyst.com/) and [**Answer.ai**](http://Answer.ai) who supported the project from the beginning.